-Social media and digital activation are typically bundled into agreements, more a throw-in than a specific element of a sponsorship program.
-But today, activating a sponsor on social media is too important and valuable to treat as an afterthought or throw-in.
+Social media and digital activation are typically bundled into sponsor agreements, typically more a throw-in than a specific element of a sponsorship program.
+But today, activating a sponsor on social media is too important and valuable to treat as an afterthought.
+Sport sponsors need social media activation because fans are engaged 24/7 on those channels.
+We have been programming game-day activations once or twice a week, but social media requires different thinking.
+It can be a continuous co-branding program for sponsors all week or all month long.
+Just as uniforms with logos are worn every day by players, every sponsor can become part of the brand in an organic and authentic way.

-Social media, especially when there are few or no fans at events, is almost the ONLY way for fans to engage with sponsors.
+Social media is quickly becoming the primary way for fans to engage with sponsors.
 Today, social media is where sponsors can target specific audiences and meet specific activation objectives.
+Audience segments can be specifically targeted, as demographic information becomes more critical in corporate partner acquisition planning.
 The key to delivering and demonstrating this value to sponsors is to frame assets and activations around specific digital goals and wrap ALL of their impressions and engagements together — across your branded channels but also including athletes, staff, freelancers and staff.

 To help sports marketers in this critical area, Greenfly has published a new guide, Eight Ways to Demonstrate Value to Sponsors Through Social Media.
-This CMO resource outlines partner goals and offers actionable tips and insights to deliver against those goals through social media.
+This corporate partnership resource outlines partner goals and offers actionable tips and insights for digital teams and sponsor marketing strategists to deliver against those goals through social media.

-As the partnerships and social media teams collaborate more, the organization can better deliver an activation that provides value for both fans and sponsors.
+As partnership and digital / social media teams collaborate more, the organization can better deliver activations that provide more value for both fans and sponsors.
 When social media teams have a better idea of the typical objectives that prospects and partners have each season, they can more effectively collaborate to conceptualize and create the best content to achieve those goals.

 An easy way to start is to frame any potential sponsored social media content around which business objectives each can fulfill.
 For example: